The Land Report: Land Report 100

 The Land Report 100 is an annual ranking of America's leading landowners and the magazine's signature study.
 It is regularly cited by U.S. and international media in articles that cover leading American landowners.
 The inaugural Land Report 100 was published in April 2007.
 More recently, the Land Report 100 has been published in the magazine's winter issue.

 In the 2020 Land Report 100, Eric O’Keefe broke the story of Bill Gates's ownership of 242,000 acres of farmland, an amount that ranked first in the United States among private landowners.
 Overall, Gates ranked No. 43 on the 2025 Land Report 100.

-The 2021 Land Report 100 featured an in-depth interview with Red Emmerson, the founder and chairman emeritus of Sierra Pacific Industries.
-Thanks to the Emmersons' 2.4 million acres of timberland holdings in California, Oregon, and Washington, the family ranks as America's leading private landowners ahead of John Malone's 2.2 million acres and Ted Turner's 2 million acres.
+The 2026 Land Report 100 broke the news that Stan Kroenke is America’s largest private landowner with 2.7 million acres.
+Kroenke is followed by the Emmersons, owners of Sierra Pacific Industries with 2.44 million acres of timberland, John Malone with 2.2 million acres, and Ted Turner with 2 million acres.